Center for Young Children (CYC)

 Project on Children’s Language Learning web site.

-Dr. Geetha Ramani, Ph.D., is an Assistant Professor in the Department of Human Development and Quantitative Methodology, and received her Ph.D. from the University of Pittsburgh, and worked as a Postdoctoral Research Associate at Carnegie Mellon University.
+Dr. Geetha Ramani, Ph.D., is a Professor in the Department of Human Development and Quantitative Methodology, and received her Ph.D. from the University of Pittsburgh, and worked as a Postdoctoral Research Associate at Carnegie Mellon University.
 Dr. Ramani’s research focuses on how young children’s social interactions with adults and peers influence their cognitive development.
 She is also interested in how play and informal learning activities can promote children’s thinking in the areas of mathematics, problem solving, and planning.

 Dr. Ramani's Early Childhood Interaction Lab web site.